shamsch/docs/md/vim.md

     "<C-q>": false, // navigate
   },
   "vim.leader": "<space>", // leader key
-  // because $ and ^ is difficult to reach
+  // because $ and g_ is difficult to reach for start and end of line "vim.normalModeKeyBindingsNonRecursive": [
-  "vim.normalModeKeyBindingsNonRecursive": [
     {
       "before": ["<leader>", "h"],